 I shuddered at the very idea of not having sugar in my life.
 As a matter of fact, I thought those who banished sugar from their lives were extremists.
 Let me assure you that I am not a zealot who is going to tell you that you need to breakup with sugar in order to get your migraine attacks in good control.
 Personally, sugar is not a migraine trigger for me but I feel better overall when I limit it.

 Let’s take a good look at what may be going on.
-If you notice a relationship between sugar and migraines the below information will be important to know.
+If you notice a relationship between sugar and migraine attacks the below information will be important to know.

 ** While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.